DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 make xconfig ARCH=um
 ```

-If you're limited to a terminal, use this command:
+If you're limited to a terminal, use `nconfig`:

 ```bash
 make nconfig ARCH=um